davidhenty/PythonHPCprep/README.md

 Please note:

-  * Due to security resrictions we cannot accept ARCHER2 registrations from non-institutional accounts (e.g. gmail accounts are not accepted).
+  * Due to security restrictions we cannot accept ARCHER2 registrations from non-institutional accounts (e.g. gmail accounts are not accepted).
 All ".ac.uk" addresses are accepted, and we will also consider applications from recognised academic institutions and